EzyBakeOven/ezybakeoven.github.io/README.md

 ## Deploying to Github Pages

 1. Build locally in prod mode
-2. Push built files to master.
+2. Push built files to deployment branch.